Hyperbolic contact symplectic lifts: Exactness

-Next we prove there is a flat holomorphic connection if and only if the bundle holomorphically trivializes on a covering space $\tilde{S}\to S$.
-Indeed, every (holomorphic) flat connection pulls back to some covering space to be (holomorphically) trivial, {\sl i.e.} every (holomorphic) flat connection is equivalent to a representation of the fundamental group \cite[p.~200 Proposition~14]{Atiyah57}. \end{proof}
+\ProofStep{A flat holomorphic connection \(\iff\) trivialises on a cover} Every (holomorphic) flat connection pulls back to some covering space to be (holomorphically) trivial, \ie every (holomorphic) flat connection is equivalent to a representation of the fundamental group \cite[p.~200 Proposition~14]{Atiyah57}. \end{ProofSteps} \end{proof}